Alice Thomson: Publications

 Thomson wrote the book The Singing Line about her ancestor Sir Charles Todd, who connected Australia to the world by building a telegraph line from Adelaide to Darwin; the city of Alice Springs was named after his wife Alice.
 She is the author, with Rachel Sylvester, of What I Wish I'd Known When I Was Young: The Art and Science of Growing Up.

 Personal life

-Thomson has three sons (born in 2000, 2004 and 2006) and one daughter (born in 2002) by her husband, Edward Heathcoat Amory, whom she married in 1994.
+Thomson has three sons, Sam, Ludo, and Zac (born in 2004, 2000 and 2006) and one daughter, Lily (born in 2002) by her husband, Edward Heathcoat Amory, whom she married in 1994.
 Her paternal great-grandfather, J. J. Thomson, was awarded a Nobel prize for the discovery of the electron.
 Her grandfather, GP Thomson, was awarded the Nobel prize for physics for the discovery of the wave properties of the electron.
 Her maternal great-grandfather, William Henry Bragg, was awarded, together with his son, William Lawrence Bragg, a Nobel prize for Physics for the analysis of crystal structure by means of X-ray.
-Alice along with her husband live at Chevithorne Barton which is home to a garden covering over 350 acres that houses the Plant Heritage National Oak collection.
+Alice along with her husband live at Chevithorne Barton, an estate in Devon, which houses the Plant Heritage National Oak collection.